f5devcentral/f5-agility-labs-ddos/docs/class3/module1/lab4.rst

   |image38|

 ..
-NOTE:: You can select events from the timeline and see details about the attacks
+NOTE:: You can select events from the timeline and see details about the attacks.

   |image39|

 - Type **Ctrl + C** to stop the attack.

 .. |image35| image:: /_static/image37.png
    :width: 6.41389in